Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-We will next choose a nontrivial line bundle $\Lb $ over the same groupoid $\G $, and we will show that the gray ideal relative to the inclusion is trivial.
+is trivial.
 Although not the most direct and geometric way, the easiest description of the line bundle we have in mind is as the Weyl line bundle $\WeylBund $ for an inclusion whose Weyl groupoid happens to be $\G $.